cyberbotics/webots/docs/discord/technical-questions-2019.md

 I am wondering do you face up with these kind of situation befor?
 I plan to try the transform and unit you teach us in your vedio.
 As I my  Solidework 3D model  is finished by my partner.
 Maybe I need to communicate with him about these problem to find out the reason.
 And can you give me some suggestion?

 ##### MariusJuston [Moderator] 08/03/2019 18:48:55
-`@Yang Chen` sorry about that.
+`@YCL` sorry about that.
 So when you imported the file as into blender did it show up as being huge?

 The problem is probably the scaling I said inside the video Webots only takes in meters, so if you export your file in inches or mm you will see your model, when imported into Blender being way too large.
 To fix this either you can export your solid work file directly in the correct units (meters) which is the easiest way of doing it (I have no real idea as to how you would do it in Solidwords because I do not have it).
 Or you can, when you are exporting the file using blender, when you are asked where to save the file, on the left you can see a scale text bar, make it so that it return current units to meter scale. i.e if it was in inches it would be (1 m /39.3701 inches)  or 0.0254